mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ~~~
 {: #fig-send-flow title="RTP over QUIC send flow"}

-On receiving a datagram, an RTP over QUIC implementation strips off and parses the flow identifier to
+On receiving a datagram, an RTP over QUIC implementation strips off and parses the flow identifier
-identify the stream to which the received RTP packet belongs.
-The remaining content of the datagram
+to identify the stream to which the received RTP or RTCP packet belongs.
+The remaining content of
-is then passed to the RTP session which was assigned the given flow identifier.
+the datagram is then passed to the RTP session which was assigned the given flow identifier.

 # SDP Signalling {#sdp}